-The navy school shirt or the navy RRCA school sweatshirt is required for chapel on Mondays with khaki bottoms.
-On cold weather days, students may wear a red, white, or blue turtleneck under the school shirt; a red, white, or blue cardigan sweater over the school shirts; or the navy RRCA school sweatshirt.
+The navy school shirt is required for chapel on Mondays with khaki bottoms.
+On cold weather days, students may wear a red, white, or blue long sleeve under the school shirt; or a red, white, or blue cardigan sweater over the school shirt.
 Flip-flops or soccer sandals are not appropriate for chapel dress.